scmanjarrez/EdgeGPT-Telegram-Bot/README.md

     > **Note:** If you run the bot in port 80, it may be needed to run the bot as
     > superuser (**sudo**).

+# Contributing
+Happy to see you willing to make the project better.
+In order to make a contribution, please respect the following format:
+- Imports sorted with usort: `usort format <file>`
+- Code formatted with black (line lenght 79): `black -l 79 <file>`

+> If you are using flake8, ignore E203 warning.

 # License
     Copyright (c) 2023 scmanjarrez.
 All rights reserved.